wultra/powerauth-crypto/docs/Activation-Upgrade.md

 ## Detecting Upgrade Availability

 The PowerAuth Client determines whether an upgrade is available from the activation status blob.
-Upgrade is reported to the application if the following condition is true:
+Upgrade is available for the application if the following condition is true:

 - `CURRENT_VERSION` is `3` and `UPGRADE_VERSION` is `4`